maldoinc/wireup/docs/pages/migrate_to_wireup/fastapi_depends.md

 ### 7) Router-level pre-handler checks (`dependencies=[Depends(...)]`)

 Use this when logic must run before the endpoint body.
-This pattern requires `middleware_mode=True` on FastAPI setup (not on container creation).
-This pattern looks different between the two but it is equivalent.
+This requires `middleware_mode=True` on FastAPI setup (not on container creation).
+The code looks different between the two, but it is equivalent.

 ```python